jxmesin/Spoopy/README.md

-# Spoopy API
+# Spoopy Party API

 ## Description
-Spoopy is an application that generates costume ideas, jokes, and pickup-lines for the fancy folks out there.
+Spoopy is an application that uses multiple APIs to generate costume ideas, jokes, and pickup-lines for the fancy folks out there.
 With a simple click, the webpage randomly generates ideas on how to spend your Halloween night.

 ## Installation
 N/A